StanPlatinum/elf-respect/dyninst_basic_example/README.md

 ### Compile the injection program
 before make, you may want to change the $DYNINST_ROOT in the Makefile

-and set your LD_LIBRARY_PATH in ~/.bashrc file, e.g., adding
+and set your LD_LIBRARY_PATH in ~/.bashrc file, e.g., adding:

-\# User specific aliases and functions export DYNINST_ROOT= WHERE YOUR DYNINST DOWNLOAD DIR IS export DYNINST_BUILD_DIR=WHERE YOUR DYNINST BUILD DIR IS
+\# User specific aliases and functions

+export DYNINST_ROOT= WHERE YOUR DYNINST DOWNLOAD DIR IS

+export DYNINST_BUILD_DIR=WHERE YOUR DYNINST BUILD DIR IS

 export ELF_UTIL_LIB=$DYNINST_BUILD_DIR/elfutils/lib

 export DYNINSTAPI_RT_LIB=$DYNINST_ROOT/lib/libdyninstAPI_RT.so

 export LD_LIBRARY_PATH=.:$ELF_UTIL_LIB:$DYNINST_ROOT/lib:$BOOST_ROOT/lib:$TBB_RELEASE_LIB:$LD_LIBRARY_PATH

 to the tail of your ~/.bashrc file